 IRA stands for Individual Retirement Arrangement.
 It’s up to you what you save or invest in within the IRA.
 You can open an IRA at most any brokerage (for example, Vanguard), roboadvisor, bank, or self-directed custodian.
 Be sure to check for any fees, and make sure they offer the types of investments you are looking for.

-In order to put money in an IRA, you or your spouse just need to have have earned income for the tax year you put the money in for.
+In order to put money in an IRA, you or your spouse just need to have have earned income for the tax year you are putting the money in for.
 Your child may even be able to use an IRA too, if they have earned income.
 (For example, using a Roth IRA for kids.)

 You can have both a Roth and a Traditional IRA, and put money into each of them for the same year if you want.
 We’ll talk about the two types of IRAs that apply to almost anyone shortly, but first let’s go over the contribution limits.

-Traditional IRA Contribution Limits and Roth IRA Contribution Limits
+Traditional & Roth IRA Contribution Limits

 These contribution limits are total contribution limits for the year, not per type of IRA.
 So for example, you could contribute up to $3,000 to a Roth IRA and up to $3,000 to a Traditional IRA for a total of up to $6,000 if you are under age 50.
+If you’re age 50+, you can do an extra $1000 as a catch-up.

 Opening a Traditional IRA is a Great Way to get Potential Tax Write-offs